dimforge/nphysics.org/docs/nphysics_testbed.md

 use nphysics_testbed3d::Testbed;                                      // The testbed to display/run the simulation.
 ```

-The first thing we want to do is create a geometrical world as well as a mechanical world world with its default parameters
+The first thing we want to do is create a geometrical world as well as a mechanical world with its default parameters
 and a gravity that points toward the negative $y$-axis:

 ```rust